Employment Rights Act 2025 Skip to content

 Implementing the Employment Rights Bill – The Government’s roadmap for delivering change

-On 1 July 2025, the Government published a roadmap outlining its plan for implementing the highly anticipated measures contained within the Employment Rights Bill.
+On 1 July 2025, the Government published a roadmap outlining its plan for implementing the highly anticipated measures contained within the ERA 2025.
 The roadmap also provides details of the Government’s plan to engage and consult with employers, workers and trade unions, in line with ensuring business readiness ahead of the reforms coming into force.
+This was updated on 3 February 2026 with plans for consultations and dates for when new measures will be introduced.

 The Government will adopt a phased approach to the commencement of measures to provide stakeholders with sufficient time and certainty to prepare for the changes coming into effect.
-Whilst many key measures will not be implemented until 2027, including ‘day 1’ protection from unfair dismissal, it is anticipated that other changes could be implemented as early as September or October 2025.
+Whilst many key measures will not be implemented until 2027, the Strikes (Minimum Service Levels) Act 2023 was repealed following Royal Assent.
 Further updates will follow as the Government’s consultation and commencement period develops.

 However, in the meantime, we have set out a summary of the estimated implementation timeframe below to assist with any preparatory measures you plan to take.
 We have also explained what we currently know about the key changes and how they may affect you in practice in each of the blogs (accessed by clicking on the relevant link below).